Azure/azure-quickstart-templates/ansible-tower-rhel/README.md

 -   3 storage accounts
 -	One Virtual Network with two subnets
--	Two Network Security Group, one for each subnet
+-	Two Network Security Groups, one for each subnet
 -	3 Public IP’s, one for tower and 2 for clients
 -	Virtual Machines Availability set for tower and client vms.
 -	One Ansible Tower Virtual Machine (RHEL 7.2)